Let Us Be Your Partner in Recovery

 Often, medication-assisted treatment (MAT) is used to help people safely detox from fentanyl.
 This involves prescribing certain medications to help ease withdrawal symptoms.
 MAT is carefully monitored and overseen by medical professionals.

 Following detox, many people struggling with fentanyl addiction require either inpatient care in a residential rehab center, partial hospitalization, intensive outpatient treatment, or some combination of these programs.
 At Miracles in Action, we carefully review each patient’s individual needs to help design a custom treatment program that’s right for them.
-Our Burbank fentanyl addiction treatments are based on proven methods, including various forms of individual and group therapy, medication-assisted treatment, life skills improvement, and ongoing support/aftercare.
+Our Northridge fentanyl addiction treatments are based on proven methods, including various forms of individual and group therapy, medication-assisted treatment, life skills improvement, and ongoing support/aftercare.

 We believe in a whole-person approach that not only accounts for addiction but also the underlying environmental, genetic, and socioeconomic factors that drive it.
 Our dual-diagnosis treatment program is specifically designed to help those with co-occurring mental and behavioral health disorders, and we offer special alcohol and drug addiction treatment programs for college students, first responders, and others.